MariaYakymchuk/PowerBI-and-Tableau-Analytics/README.md

 	•	Interactive Filters:
 Added dropdown slicers for selecting “Airport Name” and “Month.”
 Configured the filters to apply across all dashboard elements for seamless interactivity.

-This project demonstrates how to transform raw data into actionable insights using Power BI, highlighting key financial metrics and enabling data-driven decision-making.